MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 - `SkillBot` supported commands

-    - `skill login` command that allows the skill root bot `SimpleRootBot` to sign into the `SkillBot`, on behalf of the user.
+    - `skill login` command that allows the skill root bot `RootBot` to sign into the `SkillBot`, on behalf of the user.
 The user is not shown a sign in card, if already signed in, unless SSO fails.
     - `skill token` command that displays the user's token from the `SkillBot`.
     - `skill logout` command that logs the user out of `SkillBot`